Youth Residential Programs Handbook

 Changes to the Terms of this Notice

-We can change the terms of this notice, and the changes will apply to all information we have about you.
-The new notice will be available upon request, in our office, and on our website.
+We can change the terms of this notice, which will apply to all information we have about you.
+The new notice will be available upon request in the Compliance Department office and on GJR’s website.

 Email: [email protected]